LIPAF250: THE LIBERTY TRAIL - Eventeny

 Viewing Period: July 1st – August 31st, 2026

-Focus: Narrative Typography & Iconic Imagery
+The Prompt: Narrative Typography & Iconic Imagery

 Theme: Celebrating LIBERTY through the power of the letter.

-The Prompt: How can a single letter represent a monumental shift in our history or a pillar of our community?
+We are seeking artists to "adopt" one of the letters that spell out the word L-I-B-E-R-T-Y and treat it as a vessel for a story about American progress, community, and freedom.
+How can a single letter represent a monumental shift in our history or a pillar of our community?

 The Letter "L" (Labor): Filled with blue-collar workers, gears, and brickwork to represent the Industrial Revolution.